Tongcheng/4741_TrendTrade/README.md

 # Step 2: Data Cleanup

 For CSV files downloaded, we want to verify it is correct before using it since there exist possibility of typing the wrong query before download.
-We do this verification by noticing (1) The name in csv file is same as intended, (2) The number of useful information in each csv should be between [89,92].
+First, we merge the CSV file of GoogleTrends to the CSV of prices and volume.
+So we create a csv file for every 3 months between Year [2010,2012].
+As a cleanup, we throw away merge CSV files which have too few trade days or too much trade days, because that would mean something is wrong with it.
+In particular, we throw away CSV with <= 55 trade days and CSV with >=70 trade days, with the concern that normally there are 21 to 22 trade days per month, and other holidays should not affect every 3 month by more than -8 or +6 days.

 ### Then we define our problem concretely as follows: For each 3-month time frame, given complete Google Trend data and trade data(only happens on business days, which excludes weekends and holidays), try to model the correlation.